-Analogue Life focuses primarily on contemporary Japanese housewares.
-Most of the products we carry are handmade by artisans or craftsmen working out of small studios, or small manufacturers, many with long histories and employing techniques perfected over generations.
+At Analogue Life we focus our attention primarily on contemporary Japanese housewares.
+Most of the products we carry are handmade by artisans or craftsmen working out of small studios, or small manufacturers, many with long histories and employing age old techniques perfected over generations.

-It used to be not long ago that if we mentioned Japanese craft, it immediately conjured images only of washi lamps, traditional lacquer bowls, tatami mats, shoji screens and ukiyoe prints.
-We love all those things.
-But contemporary Japanese designers working sometimes in collaboration with traditional craftmen have applied the traditions of simplicity, elegance, and harmony beyond those, to a variety of household goods.
-Analogue Life hopes to offer international customers a range of these well crafted, well designed products that reflects what is being designed and produced today by young artists as well as established master craftsmen.
+It used to be not long ago that if we mentioned Japanese craft, it immediately conjured images only of washi lamps, traditional lacquer bowls, tatami mats, shoji screens and Ukiyoe prints.
+We love all those things, but contemporary Japanese designers working sometimes in collaboration with traditional craftsmen have applied the traditions of simplicity, elegance, and harmony beyond those, to a variety of household goods.
+At Analogue Life we strive to offer international customers a range of those well crafted, well designed products that reflect what is being produced today by young artists and artisans as well as established master craftsmen.

 ordering, or shipping don't hesitate to contact us at email@example.com

 Ian Orgias & Mitsue Iwakoshi